-The FIRST Robotics Competition (FRC) pairs high school students with adult mentors (primarily engineers and teachers) to design and build robots that compete against one another in this high energy “Varsity Sport for the Mind™”.
-Each year at the Kickoff in January, a new, challenging game is introduced.
+FRC pairs high school students with adult mentors (primarily engineers and teachers) to design and build robots that compete against one another in this high energy “Varsity Sport for the Mind™”.
+Each January at the Kickoff, a new, challenging game is introduced.
 These exciting competitions combine the practical application of science and technology with the fun, intense energy and excitement of a championship-sporting event.
 Teams are encouraged to display Gracious Professionalism® and to cooperate while competing – known as Coopertition™.

-Dr. Woodie Flowers, FIRST National Advisor and co-founder of FRC, elaborates on the significance of Gracious Professionalism in FIRST:
+Dr. Woodie Flowers, FIRST National Advisor and co-founder of FRC, coined the term Gracious Professionalism®:

-In FIRST, Gracious Professionalism means that we learn and compete like crazy, but treat one another with respect and kindness in the process.
-We try to avoid leaving anyone feeling like they have lost.
-No chest-thumping barbarian tough talk, but no sticky sweet platitudes either.
-Knowledge, pride and empathy comfortably blended.”
+With Gracious Professionalism, fierce competition and mutual gain are not separate notions.
+Gracious professionals learn and compete like crazy, but treat one another with respect and kindness in the process.
+They avoid treating anyone like losers.
+No chest thumping tough talk, but no sticky-sweet platitudes either.
+Knowledge, competition, and empathy are comfortably blended.

 FIRST values and acknowledges team performance, both on field and off, that promotes our mission to change culture.
 The three (3) most prominent FRC awards that celebrate our culture are described below.